StimulCross/donation-alerts/packages/api/README.md

 ### Undocumented fields

-Donation Alerts data often includes fields, that are not mentioned in the official documentation.
+Donation Alerts data often includes fields that are not mentioned in the official documentation.
 While it's not safe to rely on these fields in production, I just want to inform you that you can access this data using [getRawData](https://stimulcross.github.io/donation-alerts/functions/common.getRawData.html) function from [@donation-alerts/common](https://stimulcross.github.io/donation-alerts/modules/common.html) package.

 ```ts
 import { getRawData } from '@donation-alerts/common';